Farewell to Aaron & Company

 The logo was designed by my grandmother.
 It was the official company logo.
 It was on all signs and trucks at all the locations.
 It was a source of pride for my mother and I that her effort was used for decades.

-This photo of the company catalog taken in autumn of 1958 features either my great-grandfather or grandfather.
-Waiting for an answer on who it actually might be.
+This photo of the company catalog taken in autumn of 1958 features my grandfather.

 This photo was probably taken in 1979, during the move from downtown New Bruinswick to Piscataway.
 The sign mentions "solar", meaning my family has been into renewable energy for decades.